OpenStackSanDiego/ServiceChains/LabSetup.md

 Using the IP address assigned above, connect using an SSH client to the OpenStack controller using an SSH client such as PuTTY.
 PuTTY for Windows can be downloaded at http://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html.

-* ssh to your physical server (ewrXXX.openstacksandiego.us) replacing XXX with your lab number.
+* ssh to your physical server (labXXX.openstacksandiego.us) replacing XXX with your lab number.

 Once logged into the physical server, view the keystonerc_admin file and note the password.
 The password is set as the variable OS_PASSWORD (export OS_PASSWORD=<ADMIN_PASSWORD>).